A scientific model is a simplification of reality used to predict the behaviour of a real-life

 to all life science researchers worldwide.

-With SWISS-MODEL we compared the wildtype FhuA (video: green) with a modified FhuA with some loops removed (video: blue) and estimated the stability of the proteins.
+With SWISS-MODEL we compared the wildtype FhuA (video: green) with a modified FhuA with the loops removed (video: blue) and estimated the stability of the proteins.
+The sequence for the FhuA protein can be found in Figure 13, the highlighted sequences are the ones removed.
+Based on the paper by Mohammad and the colleagues we chose to remove L3 (Tyr243–Asn273), L5 (Asp394–Asn419), L11 (Asn682–Arg704), L4 (Cys318–His339) and the cork domain (Met1–Pro160).

 1. Kasey, C. M., Zerrad, M., Li, Y., Cropp, T. A., & Williams, G. J. (2018).
 Development of